AkkshayaRajesh/airhealth-dashboard/README.md

 ## Installation

 For installation, clone the project's GitHub repository to a local machine.
 All data cleaning and modeling workflows are implemented in Jupyter notebooks, so ensure recent Python installation (e.g. >= 3.8.20), pip, and Jupyter Notebook.
 We recommend creating a virtual or conda environment and then install required dependencies with `pip install`.
-A `requirements.txt` file is provided for easy installation.
 This will set up everything needed to open and run the notebooks.

 The visualization dashboard is a D3 dashboard.
 Any local HTTP server can be used to serve the dashboard files.
 More information is provided in the execution section.